On this page:

 - Upper GI endoscopy.
 This procedure involves using an endoscope—a small, flexible tube with a light—to see the upper GI tract.
 A gastroenterologist—a doctor who specializes in digestive diseases—performs the test at a hospital or an outpatient center.
 The gastroenterologist carefully feeds the endoscope down the esophagus and into the stomach and duodenum.
 A small camera mounted on the endoscope transmits a video image to a monitor, allowing close examination of the intestinal lining.
 A health care provider may give a patient a liquid anesthetic to gargle or may spray anesthetic on the back of the patient’s throat.
 A health care provider will place an intravenous (IV) needle in a vein in the arm to administer a sedative or general anesthesia.

 During the procedure, a gastroenterologist may obtain a biopsy to help diagnose the bleeding.
 A biopsy is a procedure in which a tiny piece of the GI tract lining is removed for examination with a microscope.
 The endoscopy may show the source of bleeding, such as an ulcer or esophageal varices.
 When the health care provider cannot see the source of the bleeding during the endoscopy, the patient has obscure bleeding.
 The gastroenterologist may repeat the endoscopy or use other procedures to find the cause of obscure bleeding.
-Read more in Upper GI Endoscopy.
+More information is provided in the NIDDK health topic, Upper GI Endoscopy.

 - Enteroscopy.
 This procedure examines the small intestine with a special, longer endoscope.
 A gastroenterologist usually performs the test at an outpatient center or a hospital.
 The gastroenterologist carefully feeds the endoscope down the esophagus, into the stomach and duodenum, and then into the small intestine.
 Types of enteroscopy procedures may include